NathanHarrington/i3lock-svg/README.md

 If the id "remove_background" is present "idle", "verfiy" and "fail" won't be rendered when drawing the animation frames.

-For easier testing, uncomment lines:
+For easier testing, uncomment lines in i3lock.c:
 ```
         case XKB_KEY_Escape:
             clear_password_memory();